THE SLANG AND NEW LANGUAGE ARCHIVE

 A research portal for scholars, the press and the public

 The Slang and New Language Archive was created in 1994 while I was Director of the Language Centre at King’s College London.
 The archive, consisting of a small library of books and periodicals and a number of databases and sub-directories, was designed as a repository for the collection, storage and dissemination of new language, in particular examples of nonstandard varieties of English such as slang, jargon and buzzwords.
 The archive was later expanded to take in examples of media language, political language, linguistic curiosities and etymologies.
-It remains a resource, unique in the UK, assisting researchers, students, teachers and journalists, as well as non-specialists, in accessing information about aspects of contemporary language that are under-represented in traditional dictionaries and reference works.
+It remains a resource, unique in the UK and not-for-profit, assisting researchers, students, teachers and journalists, as well as non-specialists, in accessing information about aspects of contemporary language that are under-represented in traditional dictionaries and reference works.

 This link will take you to the Archive webpage at King’s College, where there are further links to relevant articles and published sources…